Ex-children's hospital doctor charged with sex crimes

-RICHMOND, Va. -- The former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with alleged acts of abuse that occurred at the facility, according to a local prosecutor and court records.
+RICHMOND, Va. -- The former medical director of a Virginia hospital that serves vulnerable children has been charged with four felony sex crimes in connection with abuse at the facility years ago, according to a prosecutor and court records.

 A grand jury indicted Dr. Daniel N. Davidow of Richmond, a former longtime employee of the Cumberland Hospital for Children and Adolescents, last month, the records show.
 The records were unsealed Thursday, the prosecutor announced Friday.

-Robert F. Donnelly, an attorney for Davidow, told The Associated Press via email that “we are still learning details and facts, so we are not in a position to comment."
+Robert F. Donnelly, an attorney for Davidow, told The Associated Press by email that “we are still learning details and facts, so we are not in a position to comment."

 The lawsuits and other concerns from patients’ parents about the hospital, which have been highlighted by persistent reporting from Richmond TV station WTVR, have raised alarms at the highest levels of state government over at least two gubernatorial administrations.

-In the civil lawsuits, more than three dozen of the female plaintiffs allege Davidow sexually abused them during physical exams.
-In court documents and through an attorney, Davidow has previously denied the allegations.
+In the civil lawsuits, more than three dozen former female patients allege Davidow sexually abused them during physical exams.
+In court documents and through an attorney, Davidow has previously denied those allegations.

 Kevin Biniazan, an attorney representing the former patients in the civil case, said Friday he had confirmed the indictments were connected to allegations raised by two of his clients.

-Court records list two counts of aggravated sexual battery and two counts of object sexual penetration against Davidow.
-The dates of the alleged offenses were in 2017 and 2018, according to the records.
+Davidow faces two counts of aggravated sexual battery and two counts of object sexual penetration, all felonies.

+Charging documents offer few additional details about the allegations, though they say both victims were children.
+The documents allege the abuse of one victim occurred from March 1, 2018, to April 30, 2018.
+The other child was abused from mid-October of 2017 to Dec.
+1, 2017, the documents say.

+In the case of both of the sexual battery charges, indictments say Davidow abused the victim through her “mental incapacity or physical helplessness.”

-Renick's small office has been handling charging decisions in the Cumberland matter since Republican Attorney General Jason Miyares handed it off earlier this year in a move than surprised some legal observers, given the gravity and sprawling nature of the allegations.
+Renick's small office has been handling charging decisions in the Cumberland matter since Attorney General Jason Miyares handed it off earlier this year in a move than surprised some legal observers, given the nature and scope of the allegations.

+Miyares' spokeswoman has offered a procedural explanation for the change in course.

-Under the direction of the previous attorney general, Democrat Mark Herring, the office prosecuted two hospital staffers.
+Under the direction of the previous attorney general, Mark Herring, the office prosecuted two hospital staffers.

 One, a 72-year-old psychotherapist, was charged with sexually abusing a patient and died by suicide the same day he was due in court for a plea hearing.
 The other, a behavioral technician, was sentenced in December to a year in prison after pleading no contest to an allegation that she intentionally burned a disabled child with scalding water.